PxTools/pxtools.github.io/docs/PxWeb2/project/plans.md

 - Opportunity to see main functionality, buttons and setup
 - Possible to choose values in variables/contents and it will be updated in the table at once
 - Number, decimal and updates in table
-- Using PxWebAPI 2.0 to get information in PxWeb 2.0
+- Using PxWebApi 2.0 to get information in PxWeb 2.0
 - The test version gets data from a test database in SCB – it shows Swedish and English texts

 ## PxWeb 2.0 testversion June 2024